zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-update.md

 ---
 Title: Bulk Update | How to Quickly Update Multiple Rows in Dapper
 MetaDescription: Learn how to perform faster update in Dapper using the Bulk Update method, understand why it's essential, and explore some common scenarios.
-LastMod: 2024-10-05
+LastMod: 2025-04-13
 ---

-# Bulk Update: How to Quickly Update Multiple Rows in Dapper
+# Bulk Update /n How to Quickly Update Multiple Rows in Dapper

 The Dapper Plus `BulkUpdate` extension method enables you to quickly update multiple rows in your database.
 This method is up to **50x faster** than conventional Dapper update techniques and offers extensive customization with [hundreds of options](/options).